rss logo

 Server Certificate Verification Method

-OpenVPN add the capacity to avoid possible Man-in-the-Middle attack.
-If not set, you should see this message from the client log : WARNING: No server certificate verification method has been enabled.
+OpenVPN adds the ability to pevent possible Man-in-the-Middle attack.
+If this is not set, you should see this message in the client log: WARNING: No server certificate verification method has been enabled.
 See http://openvpn.net/howto.html#mitm for more info..
+Here's how to set it up.

 remote-cert-tls server